-We recently released new shareable note component functionality, so you can now leverage distinct sharing models for content sections within a single note.
+We recently released new Bipysync shareable note component functionality, enabling you to leverage distinct sharing models for content sections within a single note.
 It enables selected parts of a note to be shared among teams (or to remain private), in addition to sharing the note as a whole.

 When added to our powerful sharing model, being able to customize which parts of a single note can be shared or kept private allows our users even more flexibility over who has access to research, without having to re-create shared and private information separately.